laelhalawani/esp32_micropython/README.md

 *   Flash MicroPython firmware (downloads official ESP32-C3 USB-enabled firmware by default).
 *   List available serial ports and set a default device.
 *   Upload individual files, directory contents, or entire directories to the device.
-*   Download files or entire directories from the device.
+*   Download files, directory contents, or entire directories from the device using a unified command.
 *   List files, display directory trees, and delete files/directories on the device.
 *   Run MicroPython scripts remotely.
 *   Simplified commands for common operations.